louislemsic/create-next-app-pwa/README.md

 ```
 After answering the questions, it will start the installation process.
 It's like installing a normal Next.js app.

+> [!NOTE]
+> The creator of this script suggests adding a `--skip` flag to the command.
+Because we already know what we want.

 ## Describing the Script

 > [!IMPORTANT]